JesusFilm/core/apps/docs/docs/03-basics/03-frontend/04-storybook/index.md

     - Api data (ApolloProvider - use MockedProvider in tests/stories). <br/>

     Add **only** the providers needed to render and interact with the story.

+7. Name the stories based on their visual state.
+Usually this is 1 or 2 words.
+The default rendered state (usually the simplest variant) is named "Default".
+Also name the story "Default" if there is only 1 story.